Best World of Warcraft Tournaments

 Unlike Time Trials, the Group stage will have pre-determined dungeons and affixes in each part of the bracket, and the team that performs better than their rival two out of three times will continue through the winner’s bracket, while the loser goes to the loser’s bracket where they can make a comeback in the tournament by not dropping another game.

-From each group, two teams advance to the Global Finals.
+From each group, four teams advance to the Global Finals.

 Global Finals